DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 mediating conjunctures, they have raised this presence to the status of an absolute, insisting on its rarity and its immediacy.
-It is difficult to separate, in their long and complex action, that which comes from a **technophobic** sentiment, religious convictions -- and the belief in natural (divine) superiority over the artificial (human) --, from commercialism, nostalgia, fear, blindness or simple naivety.
+It is difficult to separate, in their long and complex action, that which comes from a *technophobic* sentiment, religious convictions – and the belief in natural (divine) superiority over the artificial (human) – from commercialism, nostalgia, fear, blindness or simple naivety.
 But let us dream for a moment: what remarkable and precious information could provide us with a video recording of the creation of *Hamlet* in around